-(CJT code field)
+(CJT code area)

-(Specify where to add your block of code)
+(Select where to add your code block)

-(Access more CJT features via the toolbar menu)
+(Access more CJT features via toolbar icons)

 (CJT – ‘Save All Changes’ button)

-How To View Hidden Page Code In Firefox
+How To View Source Code In Firefox

 From the browser menu, select Tools > Web Developer > Page Source …

-Use the search function (Ctrl+F) or scroll down until you can spot the code that you have added (if adding code to a page header, it will typically be placed between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you spot the code that you have added (if adding code to a page header, it will typically be located between the <head> and </head> tags) …